 1. Fine Mesh Skimmer (Must-Have)

-We use it to skim off foam, debris, or grease on the surface of dashi broth, soups, and stews.
+We use it to skim off the scum and fat on the surface of dashi broth, soups, and stews.
 It helps to yield a clean look and refined taste for your dish.
 Also great for picking up fried bits of panko breadcrumbs when deep frying.